mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 - Regularization Method: L1 and L2: loss: 0.6580 - acc: 0.6382 - auc_3: 0.6827 - val_loss: 0.6587

-- Indeed the score is best for first simple NN model.
+- Indeed the score is best for the first simple NN model.

 ## Main Contents: